Things To Keep In Your Car Kit

 What’s in your car kit?

-Please put together a simple backpack car kit to keep in your vehicle for an emergency.
 If you are like most other people, you probably spend a fair amount of time driving in your car.
-While it may seem like you could easily and quickly get help if you broke down or became stranded, please do not assume that this will always be the case…
+While it may seem like you could easily and quickly get help if you broke down or became stranded, please do not assume that this will always be the case.

 Please consider any or all of the following items to include in your car kit…

-In case you have to hoof it, you will need a backpack to keep your supplies in.
-A comfortable soft decent quality pack should do just fine.
+In case you have to walk, you will need a backpack to keep your supplies in.
+A comfortable – quality pack for you, and an extra pack for any potential passenger (to help carry supplies – e.g. water is heavy).

 I actually keep 2 pairs of gloves in the truck.
 One pair is a medium-weight winter pair and the other are work gloves.
 The winter gloves could become useful even during warmer months during cool rain or bad weather.
 The work gloves are a good quality leather and will become useful for any related task.